 Conclusion

-Disclaimer: This article provides general information about company registration in Malaysia and should not be construed as legal advice.
-Laws and regulations may change, and the requirements may vary depending on your specific circumstances.
-For advice tailored to your situation, please consult a qualified legal professional or company secretary.
+This article provides general information only and does not constitute legal advice.
+Company registration requirements and procedures may change, and specific circumstances may require tailored advice.
+For guidance on your particular situation, please consult a qualified legal professional or licensed company secretary.